creativecreatorormaybenot/clock/README.md

 * Use `master` branch when recording the videos.

-* Submit submission :)

 * Add GIF to README.

 * Publish repository.

-* Create issue for the shadow issue caused by the slide and `CompositedClock._transformedPaint` .

 * Make clock available on web via GitHub pages.